boboruru/AnkiAIUtils/README.md

 - ### Mnemonics Creator
     - Add keybindings
         - binding e to edit a proposition
+        - binding to restart generation
+        - binding to enter chat mode and construct the mnemonics with him -
 - ### Illustrator
 - use an llm to extract numbers
     - ask it to do quick transformations like turn 48h into 2 days, modify units, etc,